kevva/github-add-collab/readme.md

     $ github-add-collab johndoe --add-to-all --token 523ef69119

   Options
     -a, --add-to-all        Add to all repositories
+    -s, --add-to-sources    Add to source repositories
     -t, --token             Github token to authenticate with -v, --verbose           Show detailed output
 ```